Mature Masculine

 Include rest: Sustainable discipline needs recovery.

-Build trust in yourself: Each commitment kept strengthens your capacity and deepens self-respect.
+Build trust in ourselves: Each commitment kept strengthens our capacity and deepens self-respect.

 Inquiry